-IFRS 15 Revenue from Contracts with Customers and Clarifications

-IFRS 15 establishes a five-step model to apply to revenue earned from a contract with a customer (with limited exceptions), regardless of the type of revenue transaction or the industry.
-The standard's requirements also applies to the recognition and measurement of gains and losses on the sale of some non-financial assets that are not an output of the entity's ordinary activities (e.g., sales of property, plant and equipment or intangibles).
+IFRS 15 Revenue from Contracts with Customers and Clarifications on the sale of some non-financial assets that are not an output of the entity's ordinary activities (e.g., sales of property, plant and equipment or intangibles).
 Extensive disclosures are required, including disaggregation of total revenue; information about performance obligations; changes in contract asset and liability account balances between periods and key judgments and estimates.